Addictorator/Ardu-Stim/README.md

 <div align="center"><img src="https://github.com/speeduino/Ardu-Stim/raw/master/docs/demo.gif" alt="Ardu-Stim Demo" width="80%" /></div>

-This version is a fork of the original by David Andruczyk [https://gitlab.com/libreems-suite/ardu-stim](https://gitlab.com/libreems-suite/ardu-stim) and is intended to provide a more modern, cross platform GUI as well as continued expansion of the trigger pattern library.
-It was primarily developed for use by the Speeduino community, but can be utilised for testing virtually any aftermarket ECU system
+This version is a fork of the fork of the original by David Andruczyk [https://gitlab.com/libreems-suite/ardu-stim](https://gitlab.com/libreems-suite/ardu-stim) and is intended to make firmware installation work on Mega.

-It is designed to run on an Arduino Nano, but will also work with Arduino Uno and Mega boards.

 ## Wiring